 The weatherman said it would be a perfect evening.
-So, why is it raining on your beautifully prepared al fresco buffet table!
+So, why is it raining on your beautifully prepared al fresco buffet table?
 Ah, the weather, such a fickle friend.
-But, you can’t let the changing whims of Mother Nature prevent you from experiencing the joys of entertaining in the great outdoors this summer.
-Just make sure to cover all your bases with a ‘Plan B’ that will ensure your party keeps on going, even in stormy weather.
+You can’t let the changing whims of Mother Nature prevent you from experiencing the joys of entertaining in the great outdoors this summer.
+Just make sure to cover all your bases with a “Plan B” that will ensure your party keeps on going, even in stormy weather.

 Party Tent Perfection: If the long range forecast before your party calls for a very high chance of rain, it may be a good idea to rent a party tent and set it up, rain or shine.
 Move guests indoors if lightning makes an appearance, but otherwise, you should be able to dance the night away under the sturdy roof of the rented tent.

 Recreation Room Respite: The basement rec room is a great place to move a party when the skies open.
 Place a drop sheet at the top of the stairs so guests can wipe wet feet and remove shoes.
 Enlist a few strong souls to help carry down tables, chairs and food, then turn up the tunes and let the party continue!

 Garage Rock: If you have a garage, use it!
 Even if the weather reports call for fun in the sun a few days before the party, take a little time to tidy out the old car park.
 Throw old blankets, drop sheets or tarps over those particularly nasty areas, and make sure there is plenty of room for tables and chairs.
 Then, if the weather goes south, you can herd the group into a clean, dry area.

 Hosting Tips: How to Plan a Party on a Tight Budget